The Castaways (band): History

 The original members were Jim Donna on keyboards, Robert Folschow and Roy Hensley on guitars, Dick Roby on bass guitar and vocal, and Dennis Craswell on drums.
 Folschow sang the distinctive falsetto vocal on "Liar, Liar", and Dick Roby contributed the scream.

 In 1966 Jim Donna left the band.
-Bob Folschow ended up being drafted into the army.
-The band ended up breaking up two years after this in 1968.
+Bob Folschow ended up being drafted into the army; the band ended up breaking up two years after this in 1968.
 Jim Donna restarted The Castaways in the 1970s with new members.

 Following the dissolution of the band, original drummer Dennis Craswell (co-author of the song "Liar Liar"), went on to join Crow, a Minneapolis-based rock band of the late 1960s and early 1970s. and now plays under the name: The Original Castaways (summers) and plays under the name: The Castaway in the Rio Grande Valley playing dances in the 55+ parks, and on South Padre Island (winters).

 In the early 1980s, Folschow and Craswell led a West Coast version of the band under the name The Castaways in Pismo Beach, California.
 Folschow, who was using the stage name of Bob LaRoy, played guitar and a keytar on many songs, including "Liar, Liar".
 At some point, this lineup also included fellow original members Roby and Hensley, leaving Donna as the only original member not participating.

 Rhythm guitarist Roy Hensley (born on 31 December 1947) died on 8 June 2005, at the age of 57, and was buried in Lewisville, Minnesota.

 In 2006, all five members of the classic Castaways lineup were inducted into the Iowa Rock and Roll Hall of Fame, with the group's former producer, Timothy B. Kehr accepting the award on behalf of posthumous inductee Hensley.

-The Castaways, with original band leader Jim Donna, continue to perform for fairs, festivals, and private events in the upper Midwest.
-The modern line up consists of Bob Donna on Guitar, Rick Snider on the drums, Ralph Hintz on bass guitar and lead vocals and Jim Donna on the keyboards.
+The Castaways, with original band leader Jim Donna, continued to perform for fairs, festivals, and private events in the upper Midwest.
+The line up consisted of Bob Donna on Guitar and vocals, Rick Snider on the drums and vocals, Ralph Hintz on bass guitar and vocals and Jim Donna on the keyboards.

 In 2022 Jim Donna wrote a book about The Castaways called, Liar, Liar From Garage Band to Rockstars, the Story of Minnesota's Castaways in the 1960's.

+On April 25th, 2025, the modern version of The Castaways were inducted into the Minnesota Music Hall of Fame.
+The inductees were Jim Donna, Bob Donna, Ralph Hintz, Rick Snider, along with prior member Dave Maetzold.
+Legacy members Dennis Craswell, Roy Hensley, Greg Maland, Dennis Libby, Logan Stewart, and Tom Husting, were also inducted.

+In 2025, after more than 50 years of performances, The Castaways officially retired from performing shows, with their final show occurring on October 11, 2025.